Biden Rejoins Paris Climate Agreement

-What does that mean and how will it affect our future?
+Biden Rejoins Paris Climate Agreement.
+What does this mean and how will this affect our future?

 As part of his plan for the first 100 days of his presidency, America’s new President Joe Biden has rejoined the Paris Climate Agreement.
 The Paris Climate Agreement is an international treaty with the goal to combat climate change.
 He signed the executive order as one of his first initiatives as president.
 This act is significant because the United States is the second leading country in carbon dioxide emissions.
 These emissions are the major cause of global warming.
 Since the United States is one of the countries that has the largest negative impact on the environment, it has the most responsibility and potential for change.
 Every decision our government makes concerning the climate is important.
 According to the United States Environmental Protection Agency, “the largest source of greenhouse gas emissions from human activities in the United States is from burning fossil fuels for electricity, heat, and transportation” (1).